 The Brother P-Touch E550WVP comes in a hard carry case, giving it a high quality professional look.
 The case comes tightly closed with robust plastic clips that click together.

 Inside the case is a the usual instruction manual in a plastic bag along with the software CD, quick start guide and transparent ruler/guide located inside a little pocket.
-The power adaptor, USB cable, battery and TZ tapes are each in their own little cut-outs inside the case so there’s no chance of misplacing or losing something while packing up af
+The power adaptor, USB cable, battery and TZ tapes are each in their own little cut-outs inside the case so there’s no chance of misplacing or losing something while packing up after a job

 Print Quality: Print Speed: Versatility: Ease of Setup: